Resettlement

 • All services provided by UNHCR, the government, and implementing partners in the camp are free of charge.

-• Please notify UNHCR immediately if anyone demands money for any resettlement services.
+• Please notify UNHCR immediately if anyone demands money for any resettlement (or other) services.

 • UNHCR identifies refugees for resettlement on an on-going basis.

-• Only persons who have been recognized and registered as refugees by the Kenyan authorities and UNHCR may be considered for resettlement.
+• Only persons who have been recognized and registered as refugees by the Kenyan authorities may be considered for resettlement.
+Resettlement is not available to asylum-seekers who are pending refugee status determination.

 • While assessing an individual case, voluntary repatriation and local integration prospects will also be taken into account.